 Ulcinj Regional Museum: Housed within the ancient fortifications of the old city of Uclinj is the Ulcinj Regional Museum.
 This sprawling complex explores this region's thousands of years of history, including the ancient Greek times, Ottoman period, through the medieval era.
 Attention is also paid to the region's archeology and ethnographic history.
 However, this museum contains very little about the region's WWII or Yugoslav heritage.
 The exact coordinates for the museum complex are N41°55'28.7", E19°12'03.8".

-Photo 3: A photo of the Izbor Department Store in Bar [photo by vijesti.me]
+Photo 8: A Yugoslav-era photo of the Izbor Department Store in Bar

 From the city center of Ulcinj, follow Bulevar Đerđ Kastrioti Skenderbeg west, then turn left at Xhamia e Kryepazarit mosque towards the sea on Rr.
 Hafiz Ali Ulqinaku road.
 Then, after a few dozen meters, veer left uphill onto Mujo Ulcinaku (see turn HERE on Google StreetView).
 This is a narrow street and looks like a one-way at first, but if you are careful, you'll be fine.
 Continue on this curvy road up the hill and in less than a kilometer, you'll see the spomenik on the right overlooking the sea (see HERE on Google StreetView).
 Parking can be made right along the road, from which point the spomenik can be easily walked to.
 Exact coordinates for parking are N41°55'27.0", E19°12'21.4".
 Alternatively, the spomenik can be easily walked to up the hill from the Mala Plaza beach as well.